 In 2010 Paul was Musica Viva’s featured composer: his String Quartet no. 2 received nation-wide performances by the Pavel Haas Quartet as part of this season, as did his Agnus Dei - After the Fire for violin and piano, performed by the stellar duo Alina Ibragimova and Cédric Tiberghien.
 Other choral and chamber works received national tours by the Choir of Trinity College, Cambridge and the Atos Piano Trio from Berlin.
 Paul’s music has also been featured at the Vale of Glamorgan Festival (Wales) in 2009, The City of London Festival in 2011 and at the Australian Festival of Chamber Music in 2016.
 In 2018 his new Piano Trio ‘Pulses’ was premiered by eight competing trios from around the world as part of the Melbourne International Chamber Music Competition.

-2014 saw the premiere of Jandamarra: Sing for the Country a major new dramatic cantata based on the life of the Western Australian indigenous resistance hero.
-Scored for solo baritone, choirs, an indigenous ensemble of singers and dancers and orchestra it was premiered by large forces including Gondwana Choirs and the Sydney Symphony.
-It has been hailed as a work of major cultural significance.
-Paul’s Piccolo Concerto was featured in performances by the Melbourne, Adelaide and Tasmanian Symphony Orchestras in 2013.
-This has been followed up by Dawn and Darkness – a new Cello Concerto premiered by Narek Hakhnazaryan and the Sydney Symphony in 2016.
+2014 saw the premiere of Jandamarra: Sing for the Country, a music-drama based on the life of the Western Australian indigenous resistance hero.
+Scored for solo baritone, choirs, an indigenous ensemble of singers and dancers and orchestra, it was premiered by large forces including singers and dancers from the Bunuba Community in Western Australia, Gondwana Choirs and the Sydney Symphony Orchestra (SSO).
+It has been hailed as a work of major cultural significance and will have another performance season in Sydney in 2019.